-One strategy being discussed across the country is vaccine “passports,” or credentials.
+One strategy that is being used across the country is vaccine “passports,” or proof of vaccination policies.

-- Alberta announced that from September 20 onwards, certain businesses and events must either implement the Restrictions Exemption Program - which requires proof of vaccination or a negative test result plus mandatory masking - to continue operation as usual, or comply with the latest public health restrictions.
+- Alberta: As of September 20, certain businesses and events must either implement the Restrictions Exemption Program - which requires proof of vaccination or a negative test result plus mandatory masking - to continue operation as usual, or comply with the latest public health restrictions.
+Learn more here.

 While some business owners may welcome the use of a vaccine credential with employees and/or customers as an alternative to lockdowns, CFIB has several significant concerns and wants you to understand the risks.
 There are serious privacy and human rights considerations involved, and a business could face an expensive legal process just as they are getting on their on their feet.
 We are also concerned about the ability of small businesses to effectively implement a process to check credentials.
 For example, asking a young retail clerk or restaurant host to ask about someone’s health records would put them in an incredibly delicate position.

 Can a business require employees or customers to get vaccinated?

 CFIB has worked with a law firm to create a vaccine policy template that can help business owners talk about vaccines with their employees.
 We do not recommend business owners impose a requirement that employees or its customers be vaccinated.

 We are starting to see governments mandate vaccines for certain sectors.
 However, these announcements do not change the legal risks for small businesses, who should still tread carefully if considering requiring staff or customers to be vaccinated.